 Seller's Description:

-Very good.
+Good in good dust jacket.
+First Edition.
+A hardback First Edition in Good condition, in a similar dustjacket.
 This book is in stock now, in our UK premises.
 Photos of our books are available on request (the pictures you see on Alibris are NOT our own).
+Are you outside UK?
+Then unless you arrange shipping 'Via Alibris' we WILL cancel your order; this is due to the derisory shipping allowance that Alibris make to sellers for overseas orders.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.